YMCA Breakers Swim Team results

-WATERFORD TOWNSHIP — The Grand Traverse Bay YMCA Breakers Swimmers compete in the 2020 YMCA 8 & Under State and 9 & Over District Swimming Championships.
+WATERFORD TOWNSHIP — The Grand Traverse Bay YMCA Breakers Swimmers competed in the 2020 YMCA 8 & Under State and 9 & Over District Swimming Championships this Saturday at Waterford Kettering High School.

 For the 8 & under state team, swimmers placed 11th out of 15 teams state wide.